Hiking Tours in Iceland

 Whether you're a seasoned hiker or new to the trails, our trekking adventures are tailored to suit every pace and preference.

-Iceland Mountain Huts
+About Iceland's Mountain Huts

 Iceland's mountain huts are basic accommodations designed for hikers and mountaineers.
 Located in remote areas along some of the best hiking trails, these huts offer a mix of essential amenities and are managed by the Icelandic Touring Association (FÍ).